Training Grant in Environmental Toxicology

 Program

 This training program in toxicology prepares scientists to make original research contributions on the impacts of hazardous chemicals, organisms and other environmental agents on human health.
+The program is supported by a grant from the National Institute of Environmental Health Sciences (T32-ES007020).
 Our principal goal is to contribute toward the training of the next generation of toxicologists who will work in academia, government and industry.
 Historically, we have emphasized the development and application of in vivo and in vitro experimental models designed ultimately to elucidate the molecular, cellular and tissue based mechanisms underlying environmentally induced disease.
 A particular emphasis area has been on the synergisms that exist between chemical agents in the environment and inflammation by the innate or adaptive immune systems, sometimes in association with infectious biological agents (e.g., the synergism between aflatoxin and hepatitis in the etiology of human liver cancer).
 We also emphasize the development of chemical, biochemical and genomic tools that aid in health-hazard identification.
 In this latter area, we have been particularly active in the development of novel genomic, proteomic and chemical biomarkers, which provide a modern approach for detection and characterization of the adverse effects of environmental agent exposure.

-The program encompasses a number of important areas: genetic, biochemical, pathological, and analytical toxicology.
-Thirteen full time members of the academic faculty and one full professor with a full time commitment to research supervise research activities available to the trainees.
+The program encompasses a number of important areas: genetic, biochemical, pathological, immunological, and analytical toxicology.
+Thirteen members of the academic faculty supervise research activities available to the trainees.
 This grant currently funds seven predoctoral and six postdoctoral trainees in toxicology.
+John Essigmann is the current Principal Investigator of the program, and he will be turning it over to Forest White on July 1, 2025.

 Program Requirements